Awards to the U.S.

 Benefits

-5. A direct-flight, round-trip economy-class air ticket for grantee and one dependent (Must take US airlines)
+9. A direct-flight, round-trip basic-economy-class air ticket for grantee and up to two dependents (Must take US airlines)

-7. Other supports provided by the local university/ college (based on the host institution’s proposal)
+10. Other possible supports provided by the local university/ college (based on the host institution’s proposal)

 For further information, please visit: Fulbright Scholar-in-Residence (S-I-R) Program